You're struggling to share your LinkedIn at events without it breaking or asking someone to spell your name

 Editable after printing.
 Update your LinkedIn URL, swap it for a new profile, add a second contact link.
 The QR never changes, so nothing you have already printed breaks.

-Scan tracking.
+Scan tracking and contact capture, free.
 You can see how many people scanned your QR, when, and from where.
-On the Client Capture OS plan, V1CE captures the contact and sends your follow-up automatically.
+V1CE captures the contact on the free tier.
+On the Client Capture OS plan (£49.99/mo), it also sends your follow-up automatically.

 Works without the LinkedIn app.
 The person scanning lands on your V1CE profile in any browser.
 No app required.